Why Makharij Matter for Perfect Quran Recitation

 There are 17 main articulation points (makharij) organized into 5 regions: throat (6 letters), tongue (15 letters), lips (4 letters), teeth/gums (8 letters), and nasal passage (for nasalization).

-While you can start learning Makharij independently using mirror practice and minimal pairs, having a qualified teacher is essential for accurate feedback and correction of subtle pronunciation errors.
+While you can start learning Makharij independently using mirror practice and minimal pairs, having an experienced teacher is essential for accurate feedback and correction of subtle pronunciation errors.
+A teacher can immediately hear mistakes you might not notice and guide you to the correct articulation point.
+They can also help you avoid developing bad habits that are difficult to fix later.

 Makharij refers to WHERE letters are produced (the articulation point), while Sifaat refers to HOW letters are produced (their qualities like heaviness, nasality, voicing, etc.).
 Both are essential for correct pronunciation.